mulondo/StackOverFlow-lite/README.md

 # Getting Started
 In your terminal
 1. Clone the repository locally to your machine by 'git clone' followed by https://github.com/mulondo/StackOverFlow-lite
-2. change your current directory (`cd`) to to the cloned repoyou cloned the app in 1 above.
+2. change your current directory 'cd' to to the cloned repoyou cloned the app in 1 above.